Chart Color Schemes

 Eastwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Eastwood has a culturally diverse population, with 68.8% speaking a language other than English at home and 60.9% born overseas as of the latest data.
-Christianity is the predominant religion in Eastwood, making up 38.7%.
-However, Buddhism is more prevalent here at 7.0%, compared to Greater Sydney's average of 4.3%.
+Eastwood has high linguistic diversity, with 68.8% speaking a language other than English at home, and 60.9% born overseas.
+Christianity is the predominant religion, at 38.7%.
+Buddhism is overrepresented compared to Greater Sydney, comprising 7.0% versus 4.3%.

 Frequently Asked Questions - Diversity